-Professionals generally consult you throughout the edit and production.
+Professionals generally consult you throughout the editing and production.
 So it is essentially your brainchild through the hands of the professional.
-So engage with the professionals during the edit, keep a 3 level feedback.
-That is, analyze the first draft, give suggestions, the 2nd and then the 3rd.
+So engage with the professionals during the edit, and keep 3-level feedback.
+That is, analyze the first draft, give suggestions, the 2nd, and then the 3rd.
 Keep the 3rd edit as the final.
 This will help you produce content of your liking and choice.

 Real Estate Video Marketing Best Practices

-Use videos as an effective marketing strategy on social media through even based campaigns. it can serve in lead generation, and encapsulates a larger segment of audience.
+Use videos as an effective marketing strategy on social media through even-based campaigns. it can serve in lead generation and encapsulates a larger segment of the audience.
 This is because events generally garner audiences from across the spectrum.

-Realtors usually get together and hold real estate seminars, industry conferences.
-Use this setting to make good quality video content.
+Realtors usually get together and hold real estate seminars and industry conferences.
+Use this setting to make good-quality video content.
 You can use partnerships with other realtors to discuss decor, best neighborhoods, new home gadgets, etc.

 You can also get together with your client, or previous clients in block parties, meet and greet seminars, and open houses.
 Record videos in the best space to showcase the property in a good light.
 Start hashtag campaigns, and post aesthetic photos of the property on social media.

-Social media doesn't just mean Instagram, and Facebook etc. There is a lot of private listing services that work very much as the social media of the real estate world.
-Apps like Zillow, Trulia, Craigslist host an array of listings from all round the place.
+Social media doesn't just mean Instagram, Facebook, etc. There are a lot of private listing services that work very much as the social media of the real estate world.
+Apps like Zillow, Trulia, and Craigslist host an array of listings from all around the place.